 1 – Mix all of the above ingredients, aside from the salmon.

-2 – Wash salmon and pat dry.
+2 – Rinse salmon and pat dry.
 Place in foil-lined shallow pan

 3 – Pour Marinade over salmon, cover and put in fridge.
-Let marinade for at least one hour, but can be left longer (overnight even).
+Let it sit in the marinade for at least one hour, but can be left longer (overnight even).

 4 – Preheat oven to 400 degrees or turn on BBQ (I prefer BBQ, but it tastes just as good in the oven).